mochienya/webnya/src/lib/blogs/equicord.md

 Plugin got merged to main while I was sleeping.

 ### toggleVideoBind
-On the same day I looked through the vencord plugin suggestions repo and came across one asking for a bind to toggle webcam.
-This was something I had already implemented with the legcord shortcut feature.
+When I woke up the next day, I looked through the vencord plugin suggestions repo and came across an issue asking for a bind to toggle webcam.
+This was something I had already implemented with the Legcord shortcut feature.

 Development process was fairly short but I'm still pretty clueless with a lot of the stuff I'm doing.
 At least there was no regex this time.

+### customUserColors
+It always annoyed me a bit that my name color css couldn't work for typing or replies.

+I decided to see if it would be easy to make a patch for it, and I saw that every discord name component has a colorString prop, regardless of whether or not it was in a server.

+Development process was actually pretty fun and it was also my first time interacting with react code.
+Most problematic part was probably the DataStores.
+The first autosuggestion for an import essentially made it write-only, unless you used `DataStore.entries` in the console.

+The entire plugin is mostly just a modified version of the timezones plugin with the color picker from pinDms.

+### minor mods

+- global friend nicknames through showMeYourName
+- add DataStores to backups
+- no holding shift to get rid of confirm prompt with showAllMessageButtons